Sudan: Security forces fire tear gas at anti-coup protesters | DW | 02.01.2022

 Large numbers of security forces were deployed ahead of the expected rally in memory of those killed during previous protests.

-Agence-France Presse reported that roadblocks were set up in the capital, Khartoum, where soldiers in armored vehicles mounted with heavy machine guns were posted.
+Agence-France Presse reported that roadblocks were set up in Khartoum, where soldiers in armored vehicles mounted with heavy machine guns were posted.

 All bridges across the River Nile that directly connect Khartoum with its suburbs were also closed, a Reuters news agency witness said.